pblozarate/pblozarate.github.io/_pages/about.md

 <!-- Intro paragraph with proper spacing -->
 <!-- Main bio with better paragraph breaks -->
 <p>Welcome to my website!
-I'm currently in my 4th year as a PhD candidate in Economics at the University of Mannheim.
-My research focuses on empirical microeconomics, with particular emphasis on labor markets and economic history.</p>
+I'm currently in my 4th year as a PhD candidate in Economics at <a href="https://www.uni-mannheim.de/gess/programs/cdse/">CDSE Mannheim</a> My research focuses on empirical microeconomics, with particular emphasis on labor markets and economic history.</p>

 <p> I'm interested in labor market institutions and how different factors, like migration and technological change, impact labor markets.
 I work on both contemporaneous and historical datasets.</p>